-168. In Zadvydas, the Supreme Court held that 8 U.S.C. § 1231(a)(6) authorizes continued detention beyond the removal period only insofar as removal is "reasonably foreseeable."
+202. In Zadvydas, the Supreme Court held that 8 U.S.C. § 1231(a)(6) authorizes continued detention beyond the removal period only insofar as removal is "reasonably foreseeable."
 533 U.S. at 699.
 That is because, to satisfy due process, detention must "bear a reasonable relation to the purpose for which the individual [was] committed."
 Id. at 690 (citations omitted).
 Because the principal purpose of the post-final-order detention statute is to effectuate removal, if removal cannot be effectuated, detention bears no reasonable relation to its purpose.
 Id. at 697.
 Thus, in order to avoid the serious constitutional problem that would be created if the statute authorized detention in such circumstances, the Supreme Court construed Section 1231(a)(6) as authorizing post-final-order detention only for a "period reasonably necessary to secure removal," a period that the Court determined to be presumptively six months.
 Id. at 699-701.
 After this six-month period, if a detainee provides "good reason" to believe that his or her removal is not significantly likely in the reasonably foreseeable future, "the Government must respond with evidence sufficient to rebut that showing."
 Id. at 701.
 If the government cannot do so, the individual must be released.

-169. Mr. Alhalmi, Ms. Escobar, Ms. Rodriguez Salabarria, and Mr. Toma have been detained longer than six months.
+203. Mr. Alhalmi, Mr. Baroi, Ms. Escobar, Mr. Ley Santana, Ms. Rodriguez Salabarria, and Mr. Toma have, or will have by the time this claim is adjudicated, been detained longer than six months.
 The COVID-19 crisis provides good reason to believe their removal is not significantly likely in the reasonably foreseeable future.
 Therefore, they must be released unless Defendants provide evidence that rebuts Plaintiffs' showing that removal is unlikely in the reasonably foreseeable future.

-170. Even under normal circumstances before the COVID-19 pandemic, securing the necessary documents for deportees and coordinating their travel could be a time-consuming, complicated, and costly process.
+204. Even under normal circumstances before the COVID-19 pandemic, securing the necessary documents for deportees and coordinating their travel often was a time-consuming, complicated, and costly process.

-171. That process has now ground to a halt.
+205. That process has now ground to a halt.
 The COVID-19 crisis has resulted in an unprecedented shutdown of international travel, a closure of international borders, the shuttering of embassy and consular services that are an integral part of removal processing, and a drastic curtailment of immigration case processing.

-172. International travel has come to a virtual standstill.
-Sixty-four global airlines have completely suspended operations, and U.S. airlines have greatly reduced operations.
-Many airlines are now operating cargo-only flights and U.S.
+206. International travel has come to a virtual standstill.
+Sixty-four global airlines have completely suspended operations, and U.S. airlines have greatly reduced operations.59 Many airlines are now operating cargo-only flights and U.S. airports have closed terminals, gates and runways.60 Delta will cut its international flights by 80%.61 American Airlines plans to cut its international flights by 90% through April and May.62 It is unclear when regular commercial air travel will